hashicorp/se-terraform-vault-workshop/docs/aws/tfe/slides-tfe.md

 <br>
 .contents[
 In this chapter we:
-* Viewed our Azure Credentials
+* Viewed our AWS Credentials
 * Enabled Remote Execution
-* Moved our Azure Creds to TF Cloud
+* Moved our AWS Creds to TF Cloud
 * Created a prefix variable
 * Ran Terraform Apply from the GUI
 ]